Hawaii Route 200

 Route 200, known locally as Saddle Road, traverses the width of the Island of Hawaiʻi, from downtown Hilo to its junction with Hawaii Route 190 near Waimea.
 The road was once considered one of the most dangerous paved roads in the state, with many one-lane bridges and areas of marginally maintained pavement.
 Most of the road has now been repaved, and major parts have new re-alignments to modern standards.
 The highway is mostly one-lane in each direction, but there are two lanes on the uphill portions.
 The highway reaches a maximum elevation of 6632 ft and is subject to fog and low visibility.
 Many rental car companies used to prohibit use of their cars on Saddle Road, but now allow use of the road.
 The highway experiences heavy use as it provides the shortest driving route from Hilo to Kailua-Kona and access to the slopes of Mauna Loa and the Mauna Kea Observatories.

 Route description

 Waiānuenue Avenue

-The mile marker 0 is posted in Hilo on the traffic signal at the intersection of Waiānuenue Avenue, Kamehameha Avenue and Bayfront Highway at coordinates 19°43′36″N 155°5′12″W. The route continues mauka along Waiānuenue Avenue to a little over a half-mile past the mile 1 where it veers left onto Kaūmana Drive near Gilbert Carvalho Park.
-Further along Waiānuenue Avenue is Rainbow Falls Park (Wai means "water" (fresh) in the Hawaiian language; ānuenue means "rainbow".
+The mile marker 0 is posted in Hilo on the traffic signal at the intersection of Waiānuenue Avenue, Kamehameha Avenue and Bayfront Highway at coordinates 19°43′36″N 155°5′12″W. The route continues inland along Waiānuenue Avenue to a little over a half-mile past the mile 1 where it veers left onto Kaūmana Drive near Gilbert Carvalho Park.
+Further along, Waiānuenue Avenue is Rainbow Falls Park (Wai means "water" (fresh) in the Hawaiian language; ānuenue means "rainbow".
 Thus "Rainbow Falls" is rendered as Waiānuenue).